Pedram Ben-Cohen, Esq., CPA

 Prior to establishing the Ben-Cohen Law Firm, PLC in 2009, Mr. Ben-Cohen was associated with the international law firms of Latham & Watkins, LLP and Gibson, Dunn & Crutcher, LLP.
 He also gained tax controversy experience working at Deloitte & Touche, LLP and the Tax Division of the U.S. Attorney’s Office.
 Mr. Ben-Cohen was admitted to the California Bar in 2003.

-Mr. Ben-Cohen has been named a Southern California Rising Star in Tax Law by Super Lawyers in 2009, 2010, 2011, 2012 and 2013, an honor achieved by no more than 2.5 percent of the lawyers in California.
-He is also a member of the Tax Section of the American Bar Association.
+Mr. Ben-Cohen has been named a Rising Star in Tax Law by Super Lawyers from 2009 to 2016, an honor achieved by no more than 2.5 percent of the lawyers in California.
+In addition, Mr. Ben-Cohen ranked in the top 100 of the Up-And-Coming Rising Stars by Super Lawyers in 2015.
+He is also a member of the Tax Section of the American Bar Association and admitted to practice before the U.S. Tax Court and the United States District Court.

 Mr. Ben-Cohen represents numerous taxpayers who are voluntarily disclosing to the IRS offshore bank accounts and related income tax liabilities.